Privacy Policy

 12.1 Principle: Storage only for as long as necessary

-We only process and store personal data for as long as is necessary for the respective purposes (Art.
-5 (1) (e) GDPR).
-This also includes periods of contract initiation, the implementation of a usage relationship and processing after termination of the contract.
+We generally process and store personal data only for as long as is necessary for the respective purposes (Art.
+5(1)(e) GDPR).
+This also includes periods of contract initiation, the performance of a user relationship and the settlement of matters following the termination of the contract.

 12.2 Statutory retention obligations